mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 While visiting Thalassa or a neighboring system, the travellers are approached by Madrina Lapoor, chief emissary of the Kokhapadrikhassa clan from Thalassa.
 She seeks passage to the Tyr system.

 Lapoor has signed a contract to serve as Vice Vizier to the Tyrant of Tyr and must get to the system as soon as possible.
-Thalassa’s dearth of starships means that even their advisors must hitch a ride on commercial spacecraft from time to time.
+Thalassa's dearth of starships means that even their advisors must hitch a ride on commercial spacecraft from time to time.

 Lapoor wants to purchase a high passage for herself, mid passages for her bodyguards and aides, and low passages for her clerks.